RandyPatterson/AOAI_Student/Challenge-08.md

 to the Software Engineer or Business Analyst with details of the defect.
 ```

-1. Create string objects and add these personas.
-Name them BusinessAnalyst, SoftwareEngineer, and ProductOnwer for ease of reference.
+4. Create string objects and add these personas.
+Name them BusinessAnalyst, SoftwareEngineer, and ProductOwner for ease of reference.

-1. Next we need to create an Agent for each persona.
+5. Next we need to create an Agent for each persona.
 These Agents should be `ChatCompletionAgent` objects.
 They will all share the same Kernel Configuration.

-1. Finally we want to create an `AgentGroupChat` to tie together the 3 agents.
+6. Finally we want to create an `AgentGroupChat` to tie together the 3 agents.
 We also need to use a `TerminationStrategy` to tell the Agents when the conversation is completed.

-1. At the bottom of `Program.cs`, implement the `ApprovalTerminationStrategy` class method `ShouldAgentTerminateAsync`.
+7. At the bottom of `Program.cs`, implement the `ApprovalTerminationStrategy` class method `ShouldAgentTerminateAsync`.
 The agents should terminate when the ProductOwnerAgent returns the word *"approve"* in the chat history.

-1. Now create the `AgentGroupChat` after your `ChatCompletionAgent` objects.
+8. Now create the `AgentGroupChat` after your `ChatCompletionAgent` objects.
 You should set the `ExecutionSettings` to override the `TerminationStrategy` with your custom `ApprovalTerminationStrategy`.
 Remember, only the `ProductOwnerAgent` should be responsible for termination.

-1. Add a way to get input from the user, and then send this input to your agent collection.
+9. Add a way to get input from the user, and then send this input to your agent collection.
 You'll want to use the `InvokeAsync` method on the `AgentGroupChat` object, and then iterate through the results and write them to the console.

-1. Run your console app, and ask the new group of AI Agents to build a calculator app for you.
+10. Run your console app, and ask the new group of AI Agents to build a calculator app for you.

 ### Success Criteria

 1. You have a console app that will write out the following from a conversation with 3 AI Agents:
    - Software Development Plan and Requirements
-   - Source Code in HTML and Javascript
+   - Source Code in HTML and JavaScript
    - Code Review and Approval

 ## Learning Resources